Should we tithe?

 3) Food: was provided mainly through a system called The-Tithe.
 The-Tithe was food not money.
 Like VAT, GST or income tax, The-Tithe was a specific type of levy for a specific purpose.

 Some detail about The-Tithe.

-1) Scripture always refers to The-Tithe as food like grains, flocks, wine and oil etc.
+1) Scripture always refers to The-Tithe as grains, flocks, wine and oil etc. never money.

 2) Scripture always refers to eating The-Tithe and never spending it.

-5) For convenience, every third year, tithers tithed to the local Levites (not the tabernacle/temple).
+5) For convenience, every third year, tithers were permitted to take their tithe to local Levites (not the tabernacle).

 7) The-Tithes were stored in store rooms/store houses from where they were distributed.